MiguelAgueda/PhonicsModule/README.md

 individually, two times per week, for about half an hour each.
 Each of Irene's students vary in their skills; it is important for the Virtual Woodchucks website to reflect that.
-Content must be appropriate for each student's skill level.

 ## Design